Guardiola: Xavi doesn't have to be my heir at Barcelona

 Guardiola won 14 trophies during an era-defining spell in charge of Barcelona – his first in senior management – before achieving success at Bayern Munich and Manchester City.

-Speaking earlier on Monday, when asked about the similarities between himself and Guardiola, Xavi said: "He was a reference for me as a player and a manager.
+Speaking earlier on Tuesday (AEDT), when asked about the similarities between himself and Guardiola, Xavi said: "He was a reference for me as a player and a manager.

 "I think he's the best manager in the world.
 If people want to compare me with him, that's a positive."